ninewise/dissertation/on-the-side/make-database.md

 ## Constructing the Database {#section:makedatabase}

-The core components of Unipept and the UMGAP both depend on a mapping of peptides to taxonomic identifiers.
+The core components of Unipept and UMGAP both depend on a mapping of peptides to taxonomic identifiers.
 To construct such a mapping, and to have it be generic enough to recognize a wide variety of peptides, it needs to be based on a vast amount of data.
 The UniProt Knowledgebase